Aquanty/rtd-hgs/docs/source/index.rst

 | Unsaturated van genuchten functions...End

 | ``Scope:`` ``.grok`` ``.mprops .fprops .dprops``
-| Causes **grok** to use Van Genuchten functions
+| Causes **grok** to use Van Genuchten functions (Equation :ref:
-  (Equation :ref:`eq:1a1` ) to describe the constitutive relationships for the medium and to begin reading a group of instructions that define the function until it encounters an End instruction.
+| ) to describe the constitutive relationships for the medium and to
+  begin reading a group of instructions that define the function until it encounters an End instruction.

 --------------